-Anxiety may be caused by a mental condition, a physical condition, the effects of drugs, or a combination of these.
+Anxiety may be caused by a mental condition, a physical condition, the effects of drugs, stressful life events, or a combination of these.
 The doctor's initial task is to see if your anxiety is a symptom of another medical condition.

 Common causes of anxiety include these disorders:

-- Panic disorder: In addition to anxiety, common symptoms of panic disorders are palpitations (feeling your heart beat), dizziness, and shortness of breath.
+- Panic disorder: In addition to anxiety, common symptoms of panic disorders are palpitations (feeling your heartbeat), dizziness, and shortness of breath.
 These same symptoms also can be caused by coffee (caffeine), amphetamines ("speed" is the street slang for amphetamines when they are not prescribed by a doctor), other stimulants such as cocaine, an overactive thyroid, abnormal heart rhythms, and other heart abnormalities (such as mitral valve prolapse).

 - Generalized anxiety disorder